Mexico's former safety chief goes on trial in US drug case

 “No money, no photos, no video, no texts, no emails, no recordings, no documents — no credible, believable evidence that Genaro García Luna helped the cartel,” the lawyer said in his opening statement.
 He described the case as “a very public and angry display” by a U.S. government that is forsaking a onetime drug-fighting partner.

-De Castro argued that the cartel members who are set to take the stand, after pleading guilty and agreeing to cooperate with the government, are just trying to lessen their sentences and exact revenge on a government official they see as responsible for their apprehension.
+De Castro said García Luna’s diligent pursuit of drug gangs made him a wide range of enemies, including cartels, corrupt police officers and politicians who opposed the anti-drug war he was helping to carry out.
+The lawyer argued that the cartel members who are set to take the stand are lying to lessen their own sentences and exact revenge on a government official they see as responsible for their apprehension.

 “Don’t let the cartels play you,” he told jurors.

-García Luna led Mexico’s Federal Investigation Agency from 2001 to 2005, then served as secretary of public security to then-President Felipe Calderon from 2006 to 2012.
+Trained as an engineer, García Luna worked in Mexico’s national security and law enforcement agencies for over 20 years.
+He eventually led Mexico’s Federal Investigation Agency from 2001 to 2005, then served as secretary of public security to then-President Felipe Calderon from 2006 to 2012.

 As public safety chief, García Luna was seen as the point man in Calderon’s bloody war on cartels and as a key ally in a U.S. initiative that started in former President George W. Bush’s administration and provided Mexico’s police with equipment, technology and training to try to stanch the flow of drugs across the border.
 Photos shown in court depict García Luna with former U.S. President Barack Obama, former Secretary of State Hillary Clinton, former Sen. John McCain and other high-ranking officials.